tchibatron/dbeaver/Connection-Types.md

   NOTE: You can override the default commit behavior during your work with connections by changing the commit mode, see [Auto and Manual Commit Modes](https://github.com/dbeaver/dbeaver/wiki/Auto-and-Manual-Commit-Modes).

 * SQL statements execution (with or without user confirmation).
-If set to require user confirmation of SQL execution, DBeaver shows a confirmation message every time you attempt to execute a ‘transaction’ type of query (INSERT/DELETE/UPDATE, etc.):
+If set to require user confirmation for SQL execution, DBeaver shows a confirmation message every time you attempt to execute a ‘transaction’ type of query (INSERT/DELETE/UPDATE, etc.):

   [[images/ug/Confirm-query-execution-dialog.png]]